MxNl/macro_mohp_feature/README.md

 project](https://www.bgr.bund.de/EN/Themen/Wasser/Projekte/laufend/F+E/Macro/macro_projektbeschr_en.html?nn=1548270).

 This repository contains the required code to generate the EU-MOHP v013.1.0 dataset.
-For further reading, we refer to the publication of the !!datadescriptorlink.
-The dataset can be freely downloaded at !!link
+For further reading and more background information, we refer to the corresponding publication of the !!datadescriptorlink.
+The dataset can be freely downloaded at !!link.

+A static code repository with the version used for generating the dataset can be found !!here

 # Spatial Coverage